-Stainless steel sheet shall be seal welded to the support member.
+Stainless steel sheet shall be welded to the support member.
 Adhesive will not be permitted.

 The expansion device shall be anchored as shown on the plans.
 Curb cover plates shall be anchored to the concrete with cast-in-place inserts.
 Bolts shall be zinc or cadmium plated.
-The expansion device shall be accurately set and securely supported at the correct grade and elevation and the correct joint opening as shown on the plans and on the shop drawings.
-If the maximum time between setting the joint opening and placing concrete exceeds four hours, the opening shall be checked and adjusted as necessary.
+The expansion device shall be accurately set for the correct joint opening and field conditions prior to placement in the blockout, and then secured at the correct grade and elevation and the correct joint opening as shown on the plans and on the shop drawings.

 - (b) The structure temperature shall be measured by recording the surface temperature of the concrete, steel, or both with a surface thermometer as described below. - 1.
 Concrete Bridges: Record the temperature of the underside of the concrete slab at each end of the superstructure element adjacent to the expansion joint.
 Take the average of the readings to use with the temperature chart shown on the plans.
 In lieu of surface readings, internal slab readings may be taken by drilling a 1/4 inch diameter hole 3 inches into the concrete slab, filling the hole with water, and inserting a probe thermometer. - 2.
 Steel Bridges: Record the concrete slab temperature as described above.
 In addition, record the surface temperature of the shaded portion of the girder web at each location.
-Average the readings of the steel and concrete to use with the temperature chart. - (c) All nongalvanized metal surfaces to come in contact with the premolded elastomeric seal shall be blast cleaned in accordance with the requirements of Steel Structures Painting Council Surface Preparation Specification No. 6 (SSPCSP6, Commercial Blast Cleaning).
-After cleaning, all cleaned surfaces shall exhibit a clean quality of CSA2, or better, as defined by Steel Structures Painting Council Standard SSPC-Vis l.
+Average the readings of the steel and concrete to use with the temperature chart. - (c) All non-galvanized metal surfaces to come in contact with the premolded elastomeric seal shall be blast cleaned in accordance with the requirements of Steel Structures Painting Council Surface Preparation Specification No. 6 (SSPC-SP6, Commercial Blast Cleaning).
+After cleaning, all cleaned surfaces shall exhibit a clean quality of CSA2, or better, as defined by Steel Structures Painting Council Standard SSPC-VIS 1.